-Common complaint procedures that may also be involved include: Nondiscrimination (Board policy AC), Workplace Harassment (Board policy GBEA), Harassment, including Intimidation, Bullying, Hazing, Menacing, Cyberbullying, Teen Dating Violence/Domestic Violence - Student (Board policy JFCF), and Reporting Requirements for Suspected Sexual Conduct with Students (Board policy GBNAA/JHFF)
+1 Common complaint procedures that may also be involved include: Nondiscrimination (Board policy AC), Workplace Harassment (Board policy GBEA), Harassment, including Intimidation, Bullying, Hazing, Menacing, Cyberbullying, Teen Dating Violence/Domestic Violence - Student (Board policy JFCF), and Reporting Requirements for Suspected Sexual Conduct with Students (Board policy GBNAA/JHFF)

-&lt;sup>2 "Third party" means a person who is not a student or a school or District staff member and who is: 1) on or immediately adjacent to school grounds or District property; 2) At a school-sponsored activity or program; or 3) Off school grounds or District property if a student or a school or District staff member acts toward the person in a manner that creates a hostile environment for the person while on school or District property, or at a school- or District-sponsored activity.
+2 "Third party" means a person who is not a student or a school or District staff member and who is: 1) on or immediately adjacent to school grounds or District property; 2) At a school-sponsored activity or program; or 3) Off school grounds or District property if a student or a school or District staff member acts toward the person in a manner that creates a hostile environment for the person while on school or District property, or at a school- or District-sponsored activity.

 - a.
 Interferes with a student's educational activity or program; - b.
 Interferes with a school or District staff member's ability to perform their job; or - c.
 Creates an intimidating, offensive or hostile environment. - 3.
-Assault when sexual contact occurs without the student's, staff member's or third party's consent because the student, staff member of third party is under the influence of drugs or alcohol, is unconscious or is pressured through physical force, coercion or explicit or implied threats.
+Assault when sexual contact occurs without consent 3.

-Sexual harassment does not include conduct that is necessary because of a job duty of a school or District staff member or because of a service required to be provided by a contractor, agent, or volunteer, if the conduct is not the product of sexual intent or a person finding another person, or another person's action, offensive because of that other person's sexual orientation or gender identity.
+Sexual harassment does not include conduct that is necessary because of a job duty of a school or District staff member or because of a service required to be provided by a contractor, agent, or volunteer, if the conduct is not the product of sexual intent or a person finding another person, or another person's actions, offensive because of that other person's sexual orientation or gender identity.

-Examples of sexual harassment may include, but not be limited to, touching or graffiti of a sexual nature; displaying or distributing of sexually explicit drawings; pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually or talking about one's sexual behaviors in front of others; or spreading rumors about or rating other students or others as to appearance, sexual activity or performance.
+Examples of sexual harassment may include, but not be limited to, physical touching or graffiti of a sexual nature; displaying or distributing of sexually explicit drawings; pictures and written materials; sexual gestures or obscene jokes; touching oneself sexually or talking about one's sexual behaviors in front of others; or spreading rumors about or rating other students or others as to appearance, sexual activity or performance.